 The College retains the right to review how an employee is using sick leave.
 A pattern of using sick leave on days preceding or following scheduled time off is an indication of possible misuse of sick leave.
 In such circumstances, the College may require additional documentation to verify the legitimacy of the absence.
 While on vacation, days on which the employee is confined to a hospital or a residence because of illness or injury may be charged to sick leave.
 A certificate from the attending physician is required.

 Employees are expected to call their immediate supervisor on each occasion of absence from work.
-While emergency situations may occur, it is expected that an employee call in before the start of the employee's regular scheduled shift.
+While emergency situations may occur, it is expected that an employee calls in before the start of the employee's regular scheduled shift.
 Accumulated sick leave will not be paid to terminating employees at the time of separation.

 Part-Time Employees: Part-time employees and temporary employees are eligible for Sick and Safe Leave.